 - The three majors offered in the Department share courses and faculty.
 The applied mathematics and mathematics secondary education majors are particularly entwined with students taking common courses and interacting with the same faculty members.
 In many respects these two majors cannot be disentangled for analysis. - Students can earn either the Bachelor of Arts or Bachelor of Science.
 The choice of B.A. or B.S. depends entirely on the student's interest in studying a foreign language.
 There is no distinction in Departmental coursework between the B.A. and B.S. degrees.
 Therefore, this report will not separate the B.A. from the B.S. - All fulltime tenure-track members of the Department have doctorate degrees and are tenured.
 (See Table 1.)
 The adjunct load has remained constant at 2 FTE for years with PACE contributing 1 FTE.
-For fall 2014 this number was reduced by 46 seats ( .5 FTE) by increasing all developmental classes to at least 25 from 20.
+For fall 2015 this number remained constant by increasing developmental class sizes to 30 in the traditional program.